tomheno/docs/source/docs/index.md

 By default, Filament includes its own authentication guard and users table that is completely separate from your app's users table.
 This enables you to get up and running with Filament at record speed.

 Some projects may choose to allow their app users access to Filament.
-In this case, they may customise the auth guard that Filament uses by [configuring](#configuration) `auth.guard` to the name of your default guard, typically `web`.
+In this case, they may customize the auth guard that Filament uses by [configuring](#configuration) `auth.guard` to the name of your default guard, typically `web`.

 The next step is to prepare your `User` model for use with Filament.
 Implement the `Filament\Models\Contracts\FilamentUser` interface, and apply the `Filament\Models\Concerns\IsFilamentUser` trait.
 These provide Filament with an API that it can use to interact with your existing user data: